- New Annex

 Alec B. Scranton

 The College of Engineering is one of 11 colleges at the University of Iowa.
-With educational courses dating back more than 100 years, the College today has an enrollment of more than 2,400 students – 2,100 of whom are undergraduates.
+With educational courses dating back more than 100 years, the College today has an enrollment of 2,490 students – 2,276 of whom are undergraduates.
 About 40% of our undergraduate enrollment comes from the state of Iowa, with another 60% attending from other states and countries.
 The College teaches undergraduate and graduate coursework in biomedical, chemical and biochemical, civil and environmental, electrical and computer, industrial, and mechanical engineering.
 All undergraduate BSE programs are accredited by the Engineering Accreditation Commission of ABET (www.abet.org).

 Engineering@Iowa® is recognized for its personalized student-oriented mission with some very unique characteristics —coupled with the resources of a major research university.
 The College is ranked among the top 20% of graduate and undergraduate colleges of engineering in America.
 Our undergraduate students become “engineers...and something more,” by combining a rigorous technical education with essential 21st century skills in teamwork, communication, global awareness, leadership, entrepreneurship, and creativity.
 This “uniquely Iowa” approach builds upon the strengths provided by each college across our comprehensive university.
 This makes the University of Iowa uniquely qualified to provide talented students the type of broad technological education demanded in a rapidly changing world.
 Our programs satisfy the demands of employers that require a balance of rigorous fundamental engineering skills, along with fundamental management talents.

 Our faculty members are both classroom- and research-focused.
 An impressive 100% of our undergraduate courses (counting lectures and discussion sessions) in engineering are taught by faculty members.

 The College of Engineering excels internationally in several research areas: computer-aided design and simulation, human factors, environmental health solutions, biotechnology, medical imaging, hydraulics and water/air resources, sustainability, and photopolymerization.
 Its Environmental Engineering program is ranked 8th among U.S. public universities.
 The College has an established global reputation for its four formal research units – the Center for Bioinformatics and Computational Biology, Center for Computer-Aided Design, IIHR—Hydroscience & Engineering, and Iowa Institute for Biomedical Imaging.